cell-org/tutorial.cell.computer/README.md

 1. To update an NFT X into Y, you can burn X and use its "proof of burn" to mint Y.
 2. To combine an NFT A and B to create C, you burn A and B, and mint C using the proofs of burn for A and B.

-This paradigm of creating mutability from immutability has many benefits, including traceability, safety, efficiency, etc. and can work across contracts and blockchains, making the Cell protocol a Universal NFT protocol that's portable anywhere regardless of blockchains.
+This paradigm of creating mutability from immutability has many benefits, including traceability, safety, efficiency, etc. and can work across contracts and blockchains, making the Cell protocol a Universal NFT protocol that's portable everywhere.

 > **Note**
 >